yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 # The Havoc Interface

 You will notice a few different aspects about this C2's interface.
-So let's go over each one so we can better familiarize ourselves with the different components.
+So, let's go over each one so we can better familiarize ourselves with the different components.

 ![](/assets/imgs/havoc-c2/Pasted image 20240217232302.png)